sandeshgh/sandeshgh.github.io/content/project/Video Analysis/index.md

 ---
-title: Analysis of Video Dynamics
+title: Probabilistic Modeling and Analysis of Video Dynamics
 summary: Can we isolate inherent dynamical system of a video?
 tags:
 - Probabilistic